techunderfive/techunderfive/_posts/2025-06-18-welcome-to-techUnder5.markdown

 Thanks for stopping by.In this blog, I’ll simplify tech through real-world analogies — making concepts easy to grasp in just 5 minutes.

 Stay tuned for:
+- Blockchain and it's use-cases
-- AI tools & hacks 💡
+- AI tools & hacks
-- Cloud Solutions and best practices 🧱
+- Cloud Solutions and best practices
-- Real-world explanations of Cloud, FinOps & Security 🔍
+- Real-world explanations of Cloud, FinOps & Security

 Whether you're a beginner, looking to get certified or just trying to understand tech in simple works, **TechUnder5** is for anyone who values clarity.